 - People to reflect upon their views and values towards, and their enactment of, relational-based practice

 - Groups to reflect upon their practice, and to identify cultural and organisational aspects that need to be better understood, or developed, to enable the continuation of care for care experienced young people

 The tool is a deck of cards with a themed question on each card.
-The themes are: your views, your boundaries, your practice, feeling safe, expressing yourself, culture, lending, gifts and money, time and mobile technology and social media.
-These question have been developed in partnership with Phil Coady and the Relationships Matter Collective**.
+The themes are your views, your boundaries, your practice, feeling safe, expressing yourself, culture, lending, gifts and money, time and mobile technology and social media.
+These questions have been developed in partnership with Phil Coady and the Relationships Matter Collective**.